wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 * Storage orchestration
 are few among the [features](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-you-need-kubernetes-and-what-can-it-do) that the application developer receives on adapting to Kubernetes based cloud provider deployments.

-So now that we understand the benefits of a Kubernetes based deployment, let us understand how WaveMaker platform simplifies the deployment process.
+Now that we understand the benefits of a Kubernetes based deployment, let us understand how WaveMaker platform simplifies the deployment process.

 ### What does an application developer need to deploy his app on DigitalOcean Cloud?
-Well, to deploy your application on DigitalOcean cloud, all you would need is a [DigitalOcean account](https://www.digitalocean.com/).
+To deploy your application on DigitalOcean cloud, all you would need is a [DigitalOcean account](https://www.digitalocean.com/).

 There are two stages involved for setting up the live/stage phase of the release pipeline with the DigitalOcean cloud provider:
 * Configuration of DigitalOcean cluster